-Only three of the five possible adverb bits may be set in a communicate addressed to the MCP while the user program is executing the USE ROUTINE.
-These three bits are TRANSFER, STOP-FLOW and POCKET SELECT.
-The TRANSFER bit is discussed in a subsequent paragraph.
-If the POCKET SELECT bit is set, the MCP will use the value in CT.1 as the pocket number on the sorter for that item.
-If the STOP-FLOW bit is set in the adverb, the MCP will also issue the appropriate I/O Descriptor to the sorter. ' After receiving the communicate, regardless of the adverb bits, the MCP will continue doing whatever it was doing at the time the interrupt was received; the user must give up control at this point.
+Only three of the five possible adverb bits may be set in communicate addressed to the MCP while the user program is executing the USE ROUTINE.
+These three tits are TRANSFER, STOP-FLOW and POCKET SELECT.
+The TRANSFER bit is discussed in a If the POCKEl SELECT bit is set. subsequent paragraph. the MCP will use the value in CT-1 as the pocket number on the sorter for that item.
+If the STOP-FLOW bit is set in the adverb, the MCP will also issue the appropriate I/O Descriptor to the sorter.
+After receiving the communicate, recardless of the adverb bits, the MCP will continue doing whatever it was doing at the time the interrupt was received; the user must give up control at this point.